-As you can see on the final image below, I added some clouds, smoke, and flags.
+As you can see in the final image below, I added some clouds, smoke, and flags.
 Everything is very loose in purpose.
-I added no shading to the background so it looks flat and doesn´t take the attention from the main character.
+I added no shading to the background so it looks flat and doesn´t steal the viewer’s attention from the character.

 That brings us to the end of our tutorial on how to draw a Roman Centurion.
 Now you can go ahead and practice your drawings on your own.
 Try to follow the steps as closely as possible if you want to achieve results similar to mine.
 You are free to try out different armors and poses, you will find lots of historical references online if you need inspiration for other types of medieval armors.
 I hope this tutorial was useful for you.